 At CKAR, one of our goals is to ready the residents of our community to qualify for new job opportunities coming to the Greater Riverdale area.
 To curb unemployment in the communities that we serve, CKAR has carefully developed the Greater Riverdale Career Empowerment Center, offering workforce training and career development programming.
-This center has been designed to offer certified occupational skills training in hospitality and culinary arts, outreach, job readiness skills, post-employment counseling services, basic computer training and legal services.
-CKAR provides these services in collaboration with Prince George’s Community College, Centro de Apoyo, Family Restoration and Healing Center, Run Your Race Ministries and Community Legal Services of Prince George’s County.
+This center has been designed to offer certified occupational skills training in hospitality and culinary arts, outreach, job readiness skills, post-employment counseling services, basic computer training, and legal services.
+CKAR provides these end-to-end services in collaboration with Prince George’s Community College, Centro de Apoyo, Family Restoration and Healing Center, Run Your Race Ministries, and Community Legal Services of Prince George’s County.

 Environmental Stewardship and Sustainability

 CKAR engages homeowners in the Greater Riverdale area in environmental stewardship and sustainability.
 The goal of CKAR is to continuously improve the lives of residents in the community by creating a sustainable environment that will provide good water and air quality.
-Prince George’s County has over twenty-five storm water retrofit projects as priority projects in East Riverdale’s watershed.
-These projects offer CKAR an excellent opportunity to engage the community in CKAR’s Go Green in 2017 – Plant Trees Campaign in spring and fall; and develop pocket parks with rain gardens throughout the community.
+Prince George’s County has over twenty-five storm water retrofit projects listed as priority projects in East Riverdale’s watershed.
+These projects offer CKAR an excellent opportunity to engage the community in CKAR’s Tree Canopy Project in spring and fall and develop pocket parks with rain gardens throughout the community.
 View Our Form Here.

-CKAR supports the efforts of the Chesapeake Bay Trust in partnership with Prince George’s County Department of Environment to set a programmatic goal to improve communities, water quality in the County’s waterways, and engage County residents in storm water issues.
-As large infrastructure projects involving miles of hard surface are built, residents must balance that activity with ‘green infrastructure’ to support Clean Air and Clean Water.
+CKAR supports the efforts of the Chesapeake Bay Trust in partnership with Prince George’s County Department of the Environment to set a programmatic goal to strengthen communities, improve water quality in the County’s waterways, and engage County residents with storm water issues.
+As large infrastructure projects involving miles of hard, impervious surfaces are built, residents must balance that activity with ‘green infrastructure’ to support Clean Air and Clean Water.

 Community Revitalization and Business Development

-CKAR successfully partnered with the Town of Riverdale Park, the unincorporated communities of Riverdale and Maryland-National Capital Park and Planning Commission (M-NCPPC)/Prince George’s Planning Department to designate Greater Riverdale Sustainable Community in 2015.
-This designation opens up funding opportunities to these communities.
-This designation provided access to the State’s Community Legacy Program.
-CKAR received $90,000 in gap grant funding to partner with Prince George’s County Department of Public Works & Transportation, Department of the Environment and University of Maryland School of Landscape Architecture & Plant Sciences to develop a $321,000 Edmonston Road Rain Garden at the southern entrance to our sustainable community along Kenilworth Avenue.
-CKAR strongly hopes that this project will leverage interest, discussions, and create a sense of urgency within the community among residents and business owners to make changes to the Kenilworth Avenue Corridor.
+CKAR successfully partnered with the Town of Riverdale Park, the unincorporated community of Riverdale, and Maryland-National Capital Park and Planning Commission (M-NCPPC)/Prince George’s Planning Department to designate Greater Riverdale a Sustainable Community in 2015.
+This designation opened up funding opportunities to these communities and provided access to the State’s Community Legacy Program.
+CKAR received $90,000 in gap grant funding to partner with Prince George’s County Department of Public Works & Transportation, Department of the Environment, and University of Maryland School of Landscape Architecture to develop the $321,000 Edmonston Road Rain Garden at the southern entrance to our sustainable community along Kenilworth Avenue.
+CKAR strongly hopes that this project will leverage interest, start discussions, and create a sense of urgency within the community among residents and business owners to make changes to the Kenilworth Avenue Corridor.

-At the local level, CKAR is a member of the Steering Committee for the Planning Department’s new Sector Planning Initiative for East Riverdale/Beacon Heights and the implementation steering committee for the sector plan.
+At the local level, CKAR is a member of the Steering Committee for the Planning Department’s new Sector Plan for East Riverdale/Beacon Heights and the implementation steering committee for the sector plan.
 CKAR is also part of the county’s Transforming Neighborhoods Initiative program (TNI) for East Riverdale/Bladensburg and the Purple Line Corridor Coalition.

-In 2016, CKAR worked with our county government through our Councilmanic District #2, our District 22 State Legislative Team and the Town of Riverdale Park to make effective change from a potentially disruptive closed support design change proposed by the Maryland Transit Administration (MTA) that would have divided the community.
-CKAR’s advocacy helped MTA and the Purple Line transit partners to return to their original open structure support design for the Purple Line light transit Riverdale Park Station.
+In 2016, CKAR worked with our county government through our Council Chairperson Danielle Glaros (District #2), our District 22 State Legislative Team and the Town of Riverdale Park to make effective change from a potentially disruptive closed support design proposed by the Maryland Transit Administration (MTA) that would have divided the community.
+CKAR’s advocacy helped MTA and the Purple Line transit partners to return to the original open structure support design for the Purple Line light transit Riverdale Park Station.
 CKAR developed an on-line petition, bi-lingual hard copy petitions, canvassed neighborhoods, spoke openly at community events and persuaded our county government and the MTA to reverse its decision.
 CKAR maintains the community’s voice for change.

-CKAR plans to use certain features of its Edmonston Road Rain Garden project to be reiterative along Kenilworth Avenue east and west sides from Edmonston Road to Riverdale Road.
+CKAR plans to use certain parts of its Edmonston Road Rain Garden project to be reiterative along the east and west sides of Kenilworth Avenue from Edmonston Road to Riverdale Road.
 Features such as the forest garden which has edible plants and the pollinator habitat can be easily replicated by homeowners and businesses alike.
 Hopefully, this project will leverage interest and discussion within the community to make the changes badly needed along this important corridor.

-CKAR anticipates change coming to our diverse community.
-CKAR wants to lead the community to play a role in that change.
-Through carefully developed revitalization plans, the community can be the beneficiary of the building and operation of the $5 billion Purple Line light rail transit system planned to travel through the core of the community.
+CKAR anticipates change coming to our diverse community and wants to lead the community to play a role in that change.
+Through carefully developed revitalization plans, the community can be the beneficiary of the building and operation of the $5.6 billion Purple Line light rail transit system planned to travel through the core of the community.
 CKAR serves as a member of the Prince George’s County Planning Department’s Sector initiative and as a member on the Purple Line Community Advisory Committee.